Wallingford Museum – New Visitor and Archive Facilities; and Archaeological Store.

-The work covers proposals to modify the internal layout of the ground floor of the Museum to provide a public disabled WC and create a space that can be used by groups visiting the Museum.
-Additionally, the works cover the replacement of two timber storage sheds, located in the rear yard of the Museum, with a larger single storey timber unit (photo impression below) which will enable purpose-built housing for part of the Museum’s collections and archaeology equipment, some of which will need to be re-located as part of the internal changes.
+The work covered proposals to modify the internal layout of the ground floor of the Museum to provide a public disabled WC and create a space that can be used by groups visiting the Museum.
+Additionally, the works covered the replacement of two timber storage sheds, located in the rear yard of the Museum, with a larger single storey timber unit (photo of completed building below) which has enabled purpose-built housing for part of the Museum’s collections and archaeology equipment, some of which was re-located as part of the internal changes.

-Groundworks will commence in Sept 2018, and the building works are planned to be complete by March 2019.
+Groundworks commenced in Sept 2018, and the building works were planned to be complete by March 2019.
 The Museum is closed to the public from 1 December 2018 to 28th February 2019 which will help with the internal modifications.

 We are delighted to announce that our new building is now up and we have received the first

 instalment of our grant from LEADER!
 The building will soon be housing the main museum

 collection, together with the separate section for archaeology.
 All the new specialist shelving is